fangnizhang/fangnizhang.github.io/_pages/publications.md

 * Zhang, F., Zheng, N., Geroliminis, N., Yang, H. (2016) Analysis of the responsive bus service with roadway space separation in multimodal networks using network-level traffic models.
 The 95th Annual Meeting of Transportation Research Board (TRB), Washington, D.C., USA, 10-14 January 2016.

-* Zhang, F. (2015) Managing the multimodal transportation system with roadway space alloca- tion and responsive bus services.
+* Zhang, F. (2015) Managing the multimodal transportation system with roadway space allocation and responsive bus services.
 The 20th International Conference of Hong Kong Society for Transportation Studies, Hong Kong, 12-14 December, 2015.
 (Runner-up for Best Student Paper Award).

 * Zhang, F., Zheng, N., Geroliminis, N., Yang, H. (2015) Optimization of bus services in multimodal networks with dedicated bus corridors with network-level traffic models.
 The 4th Symposium of the European Association for Research in Transportation (hEART), Copenhagen, Denmark, 9-11 September 2015.